My recipes → Your inbox. Sign up today!

 • Cut sweet potatoes into bite-sized chunks and steam in a steamer basket for 20-25 minutes or until the potatoes are fork-tender.

-• While the potatoes are cooking, heat the olive oil in a medium non-stick skillet and saute your onions and garlic along with a pinch of salt for about 8 minutes or until fragrant and translucent.
+• While the potatoes are cooking, heat the olive oil in a medium non-stick skillet and sauté your onions and garlic along with a pinch of salt for about 8 minutes or until fragrant and translucent.

 • In a medium bowl combine steamed sweet potatoes, onion and garlic mixture, rosemary, and Greek yogurt.

 • Mash everything together and season with salt and pepper.
+Serve and enjoy!

 Nutrition